swarajmutalik/Web-Dev/Day-46/README.md

 #### Nested Callbacks

 when the callbacks are nested within other callbacks, it can lead to a situation known as "callback hell" which makes the code difficult to read and maintain.

+#### JS Promises

+A Promise is an object that is used to represent the eventual completion of an asynchrous operation and its resulting value.

+Promises provide a cleaner and more robust way to handle the async operations to callbacks.